abinit/abipy/docs/postprocessing_howto.rst

 (depending on the content of run.abo).

 Note that one can also use::

     abiview.py log run.log

 to print the warnings/comments/errors reported in the Abinit log file ``run.log``.

 Export bands to xmgrace format
 ------------------------------

 Both |ElectronBands| and |PhononBands| provide a ``to_xmgrace`` method to produce xmgrace_ files.
-To export the data to xmgrace, use :ref:`abiview.py` with the ``--xmgrace`` option.
+To export the data to xmgrace, use abiview.py_ with the ``--xmgrace`` option.
 For electrons, use::

     abiview.py ebands out_GSR.nc --xmgrace

 and::

     abiview.py phbands out_PHBST.nc -xmgrace

 for phonons.